Patterns in nature

 Natural patterns form as wind blows sand in the dunes of the Namib Desert.
 The crescent shaped dunes and the ripples on their surfaces repeat wherever there are suitable conditions.

 Patterns of the veiled chameleon, Chamaeleo calyptratus, provide camouflage and signal mood as well as breeding condition.

 Patterns in nature are visible regularities of form found in the natural world.
 These patterns recur in different contexts and can sometimes be modelled mathematically.
 Natural patterns include symmetries, trees, spirals, meanders, waves, foams, tessellations, cracks and stripes.
 Early Greek philosophers studied pattern, with Plato, Pythagoras and Empedocles attempting to explain order in nature.
 The modern understanding of visible patterns developed gradually over time.

 In the 19th century, the Belgian physicist Joseph Plateau examined soap films, leading him to formulate the concept of a minimal surface.
 The German biologist and artist Ernst Haeckel painted hundreds of marine organisms to emphasise their symmetry.
 Scottish biologist D'Arcy Thompson pioneered the study of growth patterns in both plants and animals, showing that simple equations could explain spiral growth.
-In the 20th century, the British mathematician Alan Turing predicted mechanisms of morphogenesis which give rise to patterns of spots and stripes.
+In the 20th century, the English mathematician Alan Turing predicted mechanisms of morphogenesis which give rise to patterns of spots and stripes.
 The Hungarian biologist Aristid Lindenmayer and the French American mathematician Benoît Mandelbrot showed how the mathematics of fractals could create plant growth patterns.

 Mathematics, physics and chemistry can explain patterns in nature at different levels and scales.
 Patterns in living things are explained by the biological processes of natural selection and sexual selection.
 Studies of pattern formation make use of computer models to simulate a wide range of patterns.